yagutaro/dsc-pandas-data-cleaning-recap-hbs-ds-060120/README.md

 ## Introduction

 In this section, you learned about the data science process as well as python fundamentals.
+You started off with learning about the basic python data types as well as variable assignment.
+After, you worked with collections of these basic data types, learning about lists and dictionaries.
+Finally, you learned about data visualizations and used matplotlib to create some bar charts, histograms, and scatter plots.

 ## Objectives
 * Understand the data science process